edameska/SIS3/README.md

 This project is maintained by Elena Dameska

 ## Running the app
-App i currently running with the command:
+App is currently running with the command:
-`forever start -c nodemon app.js`
+`forever start index.js`